jeremycross/UniYear1/README.md

 The 'Labs' folder contains programs which were to take approximately 1-2 hours to complete and mainly focused on using a concept practically.
 The topics of the labs are as follows:

 Lab 1 - Analyse inputted poem from user (outputs: number of words per line and sum of words)
-Lab 2 -
+Lab 2 - Reverse an inputted poem with dynamic allocation of the poem (outputs: the inputted poem with end line first and continuing)
 Lab 3 -
 Lab 4 - Working with function pointers and sorting arrays

 The 'Assignments' folder contains projects that were generally completed within a 6-10 hour window.
 The purpose of each assignment is as follows: